thedod/django-profiles-tweaked/README.txt

 This is a fairly simple user-profile management application for Django_, designed to make the management of site-specific user profiles as painless as possible.
-It requires a recent Subversion checkout of Django, and provides a useful complement to `django-registration`_, but has no other dependencies.
+It requires a working installation of Django 1.0 or newer and provides a useful complement to `django-registration`_, but has no other dependencies.

 For installation instructions, see the file "INSTALL.txt" in this